-1.6 History of Carondelet High School
+1.7 History of Carondelet High School

-Carondelet High School was founded in 1965 by the Sisters of St. Joseph of Carondelet at the request of Bishop Floyd Begin, first bishop of Oakland.
-In the tradition of their congregation, the Sisters responded to the needs of the Church by establishing the only Catholic secondary school for young women of Contra Costa County.
+Carondelet High School was founded in 1965 by the Sisters of St. Joseph of Carondelet at the request of Bishop Floyd Begin, becoming the only Catholic secondary school for young women in Contra Costa County.
+The school opened with six classrooms, three Sisters, three lay faculty, and 115 freshmen.
+By 1969, Carondelet had graduated its first class, earned academic honors, and established a cooperative program with De La Salle High School for upperclassmen.